 Most gluten free baking will require a gum ingredient to help bind the ingredients and provide structure to the finished product in the absence of gluten.
 There are several gums available, including xanthan gum and guar gum.
 Xanthan gum is my preference.

 This is why I haven’t included Xanthan gum in my actual flour blend.
-In all my recipes, I will list the amount of gum needed for that particular recipe.
+In all my recipes, I list the amount of gum needed for that particular recipe.

 If you make the recipe and the end result is crumbly, then increase the gum next time.
 If it comes out gummy or rubbery, then reduce it.

 For best results when converting your own favourite recipes, always measure your flour by weight.
 I know I’m a bit of a scale-measurement-freak (is that a thing?) on this blog, but you really, honestly, truly will get better results by weighing your ingredients than you will if you measure them in cups.

 I can’t find one of these flours, can I substitute a different flour?

 There is a short answer and a long answer to this question.
 The short answer is: probably.
 The long answer is: because gluten free flours all have quite different properties, if you substitute one or more of these flours, you’re going to have a different flour blend all together, and your results will vary.
 I can’t guarantee what result you’ll get if you’re using different flours than I do.

 You can most likely successfully replace the brown rice flour with white rice flour or sorghum flour, and the potato starch with cornstarch.
 Tapioca starch is a little more difficult.
 It is similar in consistency to cornstarch, but I wouldn’t recommend substituting the whole tapioca starch amount with cornstarch.
 You would likely have more luck using half cornstarch and half white rice flour in place of the tapioca.